 Blackburn, Lancashire has an incredibly diverse population with 31% of the 150,000 residents coming from the BAME (Black, Asian and Ethnic minority) heritage.
 This collection of portraits celebrates these individuals who are integral to the local community.

-Innovation in weaving made Blackburn one of the first industrialised towns in the world but large scale industry has since declined and the town now battles high unemployment and a lack of social mobility.
-Since the 1950’s the population has become increasingly divers through significant immigration form the Indian subcontinent.
+Innovation in weaving made Blackburn one of the first industrialised towns in the world but this large scale industry has since declined and the town now battles high unemployment and a lack of social mobility.
+Since the 1950’s the population has become increasingly diverse through significant immigration form the Indian subcontinent.